 Available 13A rated extinguishers*

 ABC Dry Powder 2kg

 (CO2 is unsuitable for this type of fire)

 In our example 13A/55B we then have to look at 55B

-Class B fires involve burning liquids like petrol, oils (not cooking oils) heptane etc. Only AFFF foam, CO2 and Dry Powder extinguishers are suitable for this application.
+Class B fires involve burning liquids like petrol, oils (not cooking oils) heptane etc. Only AFFF foam, CO2 fire extinguishers and dry powder extinguishers are suitable for this application.
 (See Extinguisher Chart)

 The prefix 55 again defines the size of fire and in this case is easier to visualise as in this case the test uses 55 litres of burning fuel.
 A 175B rating uses 175 litres and so on.